DevExpress-Examples/localize-devexpress-blazor-components/README.md

 ### How to localize DevExpress Blazor components

 This example demonstrates how to translate DevExpress Blazor components into different languages.
-The localization mechanism depends on your application’s [hosting model][0]: Blazor server (ASP.NET Core) or Blazor WebAssembly.
-The example contains code samples both for server\-side and client\-side Blazor.
+The localization mechanism depends on your application’s [hosting model][0]: Blazor Server (ASP.NET Core) or Blazor WebAssembly.
+The example contains code samples both for Blazor Server and Blazor WebAssembly.

  **Blazor Server**

-DevExpress components in server-side Blazor applications use the standard localization mechanism from the .NET framework - [Satellite Resource Assemblies][1].
+DevExpress components in Blazor Server applications use the standard localization mechanism from the .NET framework - [Satellite Resource Assemblies][1].
 Our components ship with NuGet packages with predefined satellite assemblies for the following languages and cultures:

 - German (de)